nitinkc/nitinkc.github.io/_posts/Java/threads/2023-10-10-asynchronous-programming.md

 > Callback hell to Promises

+### Promise
-**Promise** : When done with the task, update through the promise by any one of the three states
+When done with the task, update through the promise by any one of the three states
-* Pending
+- Pending
-* Resolved
+- Resolved
-* Rejected
+- Rejected

 Promise has 2 channels -> data channel & error channel